Vegan Hawaiian Bread

 Remember King’s Hawaiian Bread, you know, this stuff?
-If you’re vegan and used to love Hawaiian bread, you’ll know that it’s full of eggs, which makes creating a vegan version quite difficult.
+If you’re vegan and used to love Hawaiian bread, you’ll know that it’s full of eggs.
+This makes creating a homemade Hawaiian bread quite difficult, and a vegan version almost impossible.
 I really enjoyed it before I became vegan, and didn’t even try to make an egg-free version because, so many eggs.

 Makes 1 tray of bread

 1 cup pineapple juice

 1 teaspoon vanilla